Cop accused of hurting woman's arm: 'Ready for the pop?'

 After watching that part of the body cam video a second time, the second officer who is recorded on the surveillance video reacts to the man who stopped at the arrest scene by saying: “What are you doing?
 Get out of here.
 This is none of your business.”

 Hopp arrested Garner in June 2020 after she allegedly left a store without paying for about $14 worth of items.
-His body camera footage shows Hopp grabbing her arm and pushing her to the ground after she walked away from him.
+His body camera footage shows Hopp catching up to her as she walks through a field along a road.
+She shrugs and turns away from him and he quickly grabs her arm and pushes her 80-pound body to the ground.
 She looks confused and repeatedly says, “I am going home.”

+On the police station video, Hopp says he is a little worried that Garner is “like senile and stuff.”
+Several times, he and the other officers say she fought with police and Hopp says she got her handcuffs halfway off.

 Police put Hopp on leave after the lawsuit was filed and announced they would conduct an internal investigation.
 Soon after that, the district attorney’s office announced the arrest of Garner would be investigated by a team of outside law enforcement agencies.
 The city of Loveland has also said it will conduct a review.